Sustainability Office Staff

 SUNY Cortland became the first SUNY campus to operate all of its facilities using 100% renewable electric energy.
 More than 3,600 solar panels were installed on campus in 2014 through an innovative program that’s become a blueprint for other public colleges.
 They produce enough electricity to power 130 homes.

 Each summer a flock of sheep control the vegetative growth, by grazing, within the solar panel.
 With all the hard-to-reach spots a solar array creates, regular methods of lawn care become more daunting.
-This methos reduces air pollution, improves soil quality, limits erosions and encourages plant growth of native species through the use of rotational grazing.
+This method reduces air pollution, improves soil quality, limits erosions and encourages plant growth of native species through the use of rotational grazing.
 The results are clean fields and clean energy.

 LEED Certification

 Leadership in Energy and Environmental Design is a green building certification program with standards set by the U.S. Green Building Council.
 LEED designed buildings promote a variety of “energy-wise” strategies.
-Buildings on campus with LEED certification include: Glass Tower, Dragon Hall and the Student Life Center
+Buildings on campus with LEED certification include: Glass Tower, Dragon Hall and the Student Life Center.

 Food

-Auxiliary Services Corporation, the non-profit entity, that runs the campus dining areas, dramatically reduced the amount of unused and uneated food generated on campus by implementing a high-tech system of measuring and monitoring food waste.
+Auxiliary Services Corporation, the non-profit entity, that runs the campus dining areas, dramatically reduced the amount of unused and uneaten food generated on campus by implementing a high-tech system of measuring and monitoring food waste.
 ACS won a bronze award in the Waste Reduction category of the 2024 NACUFS Sustainability Award, presented by the National Association of College and University Food Services (NACUFS).

 Get Involved